Claire Nottage | June 12th, 2023

 Whether you have decided to take the opportunity of moving house to switch to another broadband provider in order to save some money, or whether you wanted to keep Virgin but it is unfortunately not available at your new address, then there are plenty of other providers to choose from.

 If you find that it is not available at your new property, then you will need to let Virgin Media know that you are leaving as soon as possible.
-If you are not at the end of your contract, you will unfortunately have to pay Early Disconnection Fees.
-The amount this will be is dependent on how many months you have left on your contract.
+Happily, even if you are not at the end of your contract, you will not have to pay Early Disconnection Fees if Virgin is not available at your new address.

-If you are mostly concerned about getting a package with a fast download speed, then as long as Openreach’s fibre broadband is available at your new address, there are several providers whose offering should fit the bill.
-BT, TalkTalk and Vodafone can provide speeds over 100Mbps in some areas, but most providers offer speeds up to around 65Mbps, which is more than capable of supporting several devices and ensuring a smooth connection.
+If you are mostly concerned about getting a package with a fast download speed, then as long as Openreach’s full fibre broadband is available at your new address, there are several providers whose offering should fit the bill.
+BT, TalkTalk, Vodafone, Sky and EE can provide speeds up to 900Mbps in some areas.
+However, even a standard fibre download speed of around 65Mbps is more than capable of supporting several devices and ensuring a smooth connection, so don’t panic if you can’t get ultrafast at your new address yet.

 It may be that you have decided to leave Virgin Media and look for a cheaper package.
 If this is the case, then as long as Openreach is available at your new address, you can easily find an alternative deal.
 Get in touch with Virgin as soon as possible to inform them of your intention to leave and bear in mind that if you have not reached the end of your initial contract term, you will have to pay Early Disconnection Fees to cover the remains of your contract.